Turkey convicts hundreds in mass trial over 2016 coup | DW | 07.04.2021

 During the effort, rogue soldiers took control of warplanes, helicopters and tanks and tried to take over key state institutions.

-Turkey believes a movement loyal to the Muslim cleric, Fethullah Gulen, was the mastermind of the 2016 plot.
+Turkey believes a movement loyal to the Muslim cleric, Fethullah Gulen, was behind the 2016 plot.

 Gulen, a Muslim preacher who was once an Erdogan ally, has lived in exile in the United States since 1999.